paragonie/paseto/docs/RFC/paseto.md

-The key difference between PASETO and the JOSE family of standards (JWS [@!RFC7516], JWE [@!RFC7517], JWK [@!RFC7518], JWA [@!RFC7518], and JWT [@!RFC7519]) is that JOSE allows implementors and users to mix and match their own choice of cryptographig algorithms (specified by the "alg" header in JWT), while PASETO has clearly defined protocol versions to prevent users without a cryptography engineering background from selecting or permitting an insecure configuration.
+The key difference between PASETO and the JOSE family of standards (JWS [@!RFC7516], JWE [@!RFC7517], JWK [@!RFC7518], JWA [@!RFC7518], and JWT [@!RFC7519]) is that JOSE allows implementors and users to mix and match their own choice of cryptographic algorithms (specified by the "alg" header in JWT), while PASETO has clearly defined protocol versions to prevent unsafe configurations from being selected.

 PASETO is defined in two pieces: